Medical Detox Treatment

 Ativan Detox Treatment

 Ativan (Lorazepam) is a drug that calms the central nervous system to soothe feelings of anxiety.
 It is classified as a Benzodiazepine or Benzo.
-Despite its legitimate medical uses, Ativan has known addictive and dependence liability.
+Despite its legitimate medical uses, Ativan has known addictive and dependence liabilities.
 If the anxiety is gone and the person continues to take Ativan, the person may be abusing it for the euphoric feelings it brings.
 The first step towards recovery is through Ativan detox.
 It might not be easy, but the benefits of overcoming Ativan addiction far outweigh the negative side effects of detox.

 Klonopin Detox Treatment